What Coffee and Wine Do To Teeth

 Are there any safeguards to help prevent tooth enamel loss without having to give up your favorite vintage?
 Yes!
 One tip is to be sure you eat when you drink.

-Eating while drinking promotes the production of saliva, this in turn fights against the erosion of tooth enamel.
+Eating while drinking promotes the production of saliva, this, in turn, fights against the erosion of tooth enamel.
 Cheese is an ideal food to pair with white wine, for flavor and dental health.
-Cheese is a rich in calcium, which can counteract the acidity level of white wines.
+Cheese is rich in calcium, which can counteract the acidity level of white wines.